RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/SimpleAvarage.rst

             );

-Create a register to store the moving average of a chosen length:
+Create a register/signal in the architecture to store the moving average of a chosen length - add the following code between *end component* and *begin* lines:

 .. code-block:: vhdl

     signal tag_i: unsigned(1 downto 0) := "01";

-Define the value after reset:
+In the *process*, define the value after reset:

 .. code-block:: vhdl